GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Introduction

 \section{Introduction}

-Federated learning trains an algorithm across multiple decentralized remote devices or siloed data centers without exchanging their local data.
-Depending on different data partitioning methods, federated learning can be divided into three categories.
-They are horizontal federated learning (HFL), vertical federated learning (VFL), and federated transfer learning \cite{yang2019federated}.
-In VFL, the data is vertically partitioned, and local participants own datasets that share the same sample space but differ in feature space \cite{hardy2017private}.
-With progressively stricter regulation of data privacy by government institutions such as the CCPA1 \cite{pardau2018california} and GDPR3 \cite{voigt2017eu}, VFL is considered an effective solution for encouraging enterprise-level data collaborations, as it enables both collaboratively training and privacy protection.
-However, there are some concerns about VFL.
-One of these is the huge overhead in memory costs and processing time.
-To provide a strong privacy guarantee for cross-silo training, VFL performs complex cryptographic operations, such as additive homomorphic encryption \cite{hardy2017private} and secure multi-party computation \cite{mohassel2017secureml}, which are extremely expensive to compute.
-It has been reported that 80\% of the training time of the deep learning-based federated learning is on encryption and decryption \cite{zhang2020batchcrypt}.
+Federated learning trains algorithms across multiple decentralized remote devices or siloed data centers without sharing sensitive data.
+There are three types of federated learning depending on the data partitioning methods used: horizontal federated learning (HFL), vertical federated learning (VFL), and federated transfer learning \cite{yang2019federated}.
+VFL partitions the data vertically, where local participants have datasets with the same sample IDs but different features \cite{hardy2017private}.
+With stricter data privacy regulations like CCPA1 \cite{pardau2018california} and GDPR3 \cite{voigt2017eu}, VFL is a viable solution for enterprise-level data collaborations, as it facilitates collaborative training and privacy protection.
+However, VFL faces challenges in terms of high memory costs and processing time overheads, attributed to the complex cryptographic operations employed to provide strong privacy guarantees \cite{zhang2020batchcrypt}, including additive homomorphic encryption \cite{hardy2017private} and secure multi-party computation \cite{mohassel2017secureml}, which are computationally intensive.
+To address these issues, split learning \cite{gupta2018distributed,vepakomma2018split,abuadbba2020can} has emerged as an efficient solution, allowing multiple participants to jointly train federated models without encrypting intermediate results, thus reducing computational costs.
+SplitNN \cite{ceballos2020splitnn}, which applies the concept of split learning to neural networks, has been used successfully in the analysis of medical data \cite{poirot2019split,ha2021spatio}.

-Vertical split learning was proposed to solve this problem \cite{gupta2018distributed,vepakomma2018split,abuadbba2020can,ceballos2020splitnn}.
-In vertical split learning, each participant (passive party) trains a partial model locally and then aggregates all outputs before feeding them to the server (active party).
-The active and passive parties then collaboratively train all participants' local models through back-propagation.
-Split learning allows multiple participants to jointly train a federated model without encryption of intermediate results (intermediate computations of the cut layer), thus reducing the computation expense.
-SplitNN applies the idea of split learning to neural networks and has been used to analyze healthcare data \citep{poirot2019split,ha2021spatio}.